Youth Employment Fund

 o First Nations.

 • Must be located in New Brunswick.

 • Needs to provide a quality (i.e. orientation, coaching and mentoring) work experience opportunity.

 • Have demonstrated commitment and positive experience in previous placements (if applicable).

 • Priority will be given to employers who express an intent to retain the participant after the placement period.

 The Youth Employment Fund is through both provincial resources and by the Labour Market Development Agreement.
 It is a youth specific, work experience program designed to provide youth with an opportunity to develop skills and find jobs in the Province.

-Through the case management process youth are matched with eligible employers for a 26-week (i.e. 6-month) work experience.
-Individual supports and wage subsidies are available to support the placement and skills training that are linked to an available job.
+Through the case management process youth are matched with eligible employers for up to 18 weeks work experience.
+A wage subsidy is available to support the placement and skills training that are linked to an available job.